Are you already familiar with the work of these famous photographers?

 “I am enamoured with the rituals at weddings.
 I am often moved personally when I see a couple kiss for the first time after exchanging vows or during the first dance.
 These sweet moments in life are treasures.
 In the end, I think the wedding industry chose me.”

-Jose was named one of the top weddings photographers by Harper’s Bizarre, Martha Stewart Weddings, Vogue and Style Me Pretty.
+Jose was named one of the top wedding photographers by Harper’s Bazaar, Martha Stewart Weddings, Vogue, and Style Me Pretty.
 He is a fine art wedding photography known for his wispy, elegant style to capture a decisive moment.

 “My approach applies fine art photography to the living, breathing, fast-moving phenomenon that is a wedding.
 For me, it is all about making something beautiful.
 Ultimately, my goal is to craft vibrant, energetic, fine art images that are as unique as the people in the photographs.”

 Jeremy is based in Pasadena, California and actually went to school for architecture!
 After realizing that he didn’t want to be stuck behind a desk all day, he bought his first DSLR.
-He is truly passionate about his work, which is reflected in all of his amazing photographs.
+His passion for photography is reflected in all of his amazing photographs.

 Jeremy has photographed weddings around the world, and has been featured in all the major US wedding blogs.
 He was recently named Film Photographer of the year, by acclaimed Belle Lumiere Wedding Magazine